instagibbs/bolts/XX-eltoo-onchain.md

 intent on either side.
 Perhaps one party crashed, for instance.
 One side publishes latest *latest update transaction*.
-3. The ugly way (*stale unilateral close*): something goes very wrong, peer publishes an update transaction that has been replaced with a subsequent transaction version.
+3. The ugly way (*stale unilateral close*): something goes very wrong, peer publishes an update transaction that has been invalidated by a subsequent update.

 The goal of this document is to explain exactly how a node should react when it encounters any of the above situations, on-chain.